BMHLab/AHBAprocessing/code/dataProcessing/README_processingPipeline.txt

 options.meanSamples = 'meanSamples';
 'meanSamples' when multiple samples are available in a region, the mean of all samples is calculated to summarise the expression vector.
 The “weight” of every sample in that region is equal.
 ‘meanSubjects’ when multiple samples are available in a region, the average of samples for each subject is calculated first, and then the mean expression determined as an average across the brains.
-The “weight” of every subjects that has samples in that region is equal. see Figure 7 for more details.
+The “weight” of every subjects that has samples in that region is equal. see Figure S7 for more details.
 %------------------------------------------------------------------------------

 S1_extractData(options)
 S2_probes(options)
-for each parcellation first run with options.distanceThreshold = 40;
-options.distanceThreshold = 40;
-S3_samples2parcellation(options)
-then use the appropriate threshold options.distanceThreshold = 2;
 S3_samples2parcellation(options)
 c = S4_normalisation(options)
 %------------------------------------------------------------------------------